How should I apply for financial aid?

 I received my tuition bill, but my financial aid does not show up.

-Can I view my financial aid status online?
+Can I view my loan aid offer status online?

-Admitted students can view their financial aid award online through DukeHub.
+Admitted students can view their aid offer online through DukeHub.
 Your Net ID and password are required to log in.

 I am receiving tuition assistance from my employer.
 How does this affect my financial aid?